-The Metropolitan Club was founded in the early 1900’s by a group of visionary women who made plans for an elegant athletic club for women in San Francisco.
+The Woman’s Athletic Club of San Francisco was founded in the early 1900s by a group of visionary women who made plans for an elegant athletic club for women in San Francisco.
 Initial plans included well-appointed dining rooms, a pool, gymnasium, beauty salon, and spa and overnight rooms.

 The seventeen Founders created a legacy that has secured its place in San Francisco, California, and the United States’ diverse history.

-The “House that Women Built” at 640 Sutter Street has nearly reached its 102nd year and is widely recognized for its architectural significance.
+The “House that Women Built” at 640 Sutter Street has passed its 100th year and is widely recognized for its architectural significance.
 The City of San Francisco considers it a Category 1 historic building and an “A” rating was bestowed by San Francisco Architectural Heritage.

-The Metropolitan Club has been placed on the National Register of Historic Places, which includes the most important sites in the United States.
+The Woman’s Athletic Club of San Francisco has been placed on the National Register of Historic Places, which includes the most important sites in the United States.
 It is recognized not only for its architecture but also as the first woman’s athletic club west of the Mississippi River.